 Nosiola is a versatile grape variety that, like few others, can deliver both pleasant dry white wine with crisp lemony zip, or complex sweet wines.
 The word derives from Nocciola, “hazelnut,” due to the color and also the nutty aromas that exude from the wine.

 The Passerina grape is a hardy variety that can be quite complex and special, with herbal notes, ripe citrus, and tropical fruit flavors and high acidity.
 Passerina is used to make sparkling wine as well.

-Piedorosso means “red foot,” which references the red color of dove’s feet.
+Piedorosso means “red foot,” which references the red color of the dove’s feet.
 Piedirosso is the most ancient and also most widely planted grape in Campania.
-Typical flavors in these wines include plum, cherry and brambly wild berry fruit.
-More complex characteristics such as espresso, mushroom and earthy notes expressed in high quality versions.
+Typical flavors in these wines include plum, cherry, and brambly wild berry fruit.
+More complex characteristics, such as espresso, mushroom, and earthy notes, are expressed in high-quality versions.

 The name Pigato means “spotted” in the local dialect.
 As a biotype of Vermentino, Pigato has a similar saline nuance but creamier texture.
-Aromas and flavors recall delicate notes of apricot, peach and ripe apple with musky floral notes.
+Aromas and flavors recall delicate notes of apricot, peach, and ripe apple with musky floral hints.

 The name Primitivo refers to this grape’s tendency to ripen early in the season.
 A dark skinned grape that produces almost black, tannic, and high-alcohol wines, the flavor profile is fruit driven, earthy, and rustic.
 Primitivo wines express themselves quite differently than their California counterparts, where the grape is called Zinfandel.